 Tompkins is a retired 7th grade science teacher from the Malden Public Schools which, she says, explains her interest in pretty much anything.
 She began showing her work at the first Window Arts Malden event in 2007.
 She also participated in The Gallery at 480 Main Street and her bugs have also made an appearance at the Malden Public Library.

 “Bugs: A Closer Look” will be on view through November 30.
-Stay tuned for a reception date which will include a lively discussion about bugs and their wonders.The MATV Gallery is located at MATV, Malden’s Media Center, at 145 Pleasant Street.
+A reception with the artist will be held on Wednesday, October 23, from 6:30 – 8:00pm.
+It will include a lively discussion about bugs and their wonders.The MATV Gallery is located at MATV, Malden’s Media Center, at 145 Pleasant Street.
 Hours are Mondays – Thursday, 10am – 9pm; Fridays, 10am – 6pm; and Saturday, 10am – 2pm.